Read time :

 Pipeline by content asset report

 Ranks individual content pieces by pipeline influence.
 Identifies top performers worth replicating and underperformers worth retiring or updating.
-This is the report that powers the content flywheel: find what’s generating revenue, double down on it, and recycle winning content across the channels your audience lives in.
+This is the report that powers the content flywheel: find what’s generating revenue, double down, and recycle winning content across the channels your audience lives in.

 Content ROI report